 An originator works with borrowers to evaluate loans and helps to ensure that the loan gets funded when needed.
 To do so, loan originators find lender programs that match the borrower’s situation, and they guide applicants through the process.
 They help clients gather information needed to close a loan, verify that information, and coordinate when any questions come up during underwriting.

-The property you’re buying: Depending on what you’re buying, your loan options may be limited.
-It’s essential to discuss the details about any property you have in mind with your lender.
+The Property You’re Buying: Depending on what you’re buying, your loan options may be limited.
+It’s essential to discuss the details of any property you have in mind with your lender.
 For example, condos with certain characteristics might not be eligible for some loan programs—but other options are always available.
 If you don’t have a specific property picked out, just let your loan originator know what you’re looking for.

 You may have numerous loan programs available to choose from, and a skilled originator will fit all of the puzzle pieces together to find the loan you need.
 Your options depend on:

 - Your credit history and income

 - The size of down payment you plan to make